 Contrary to what other people say, sexual addiction is not sexual preference or absence of good moral conduct but a real psychological problem which like the addiction is difficult to stop.
 They can’t stop thinking about sexual thoughts and acts and they lose control of their sexual desires.
-Sexual thoughts preoccupy their mind and without it, they feel depressed, isolated and empty.
+Sexual thoughts preoccupy their mind and without it, they feel depressed, isolated, and empty.
 They may stop for a while but they always go back to it without proper treatment.
 Most sex addicts live in conflict with themselves because of constant shame and fear of being discovered and the uncontrollable desire to have sex.

 How sex addiction starts

 While the causes of sex addiction remain unknown and there were no concrete studies to prove whether or not the brain mechanisms associated with substance addiction work in the same way as sex addiction.
 This condition is related to the dopamine and serotonin levels in the brain.
-Alterations in the levels of these brain chemicals affect the person’s ability to control emotions, impulse, and attention.
-There are also psychological conflicts like depression, problems with self-acceptance, abusive past and unexpressed fear, guilt and other negative circumstances in a person’s life that lead to this condition.
+Alterations in the levels of these brain chemicals affect the person’s ability to control emotions, impulses, and attention.
+There are also psychological conflicts like depression, problems with self-acceptance, abusive past and unexpressed fear, guilt, and other negative circumstances in a person’s life that lead to this condition.

-How is sexual addcition defined?
+How is sexual addiction defined?

-Simply defined, sexual addiction the engagement of persistent and escalating patterns of sexual behavior despite the damage it does to oneself, loved ones and others in the community at large.
+Simply defined, sexual addiction the engagement of persistent and escalating patterns of sexual behavior despite the damage it does to oneself, loved ones, and others in the community at large.
 Common acts associated with sexual addiction can include compulsive masturbation, excessive viewing of pornographic material, or using computer sex services.
 Disturbingly, sexual addiction can also involve activities such as exhibitionism, voyeurism, child molestation or rape.
 Sex addiction not only damages one’s personal life and social life, it puts them and others at tremendous risk at developing sexually transmitted diseases such as syphilis, gonorrhea, and HIV/AIDS.